orientation/orientation/README.md

 to make everyone on your team appreciate the effort involved with keeping information fresh and well-disseminated.

+### Authentication

+I originally tried to make Orientatio as easy to onboard to as possible for people in our team.
+While a huge majority of us had GitHub accounts, not everyone did.
+Nor was it realistic to expect non-developers to setup a GitHub account just to use a documentation tool.
+We did — however have — company Google Apps accounts, so this is what I used.
+I want to enable custom OAuth providers soon (see )

 ## Requirements

 - Ruby 2.2.0